WheezyE/Winelink/docs/README.md

    - Address internet issues.
    - Eliminate need for downgrading Box86 to install dotnet & upgrading Box86 to run Winlink.
    - Find crashes.
- - [x] Work with the Wine team to fix [graphical errors in VARA](https://forum.winehq.org/viewtopic.php?f=8&t=34910).
+ - [x] Work with the Wine team to find [graphical errors in VARA](https://forum.winehq.org/viewtopic.php?f=8&t=34910).
+ - [ ] Add the fix for VARA graphical errors to the script (sed the line that controls winecfg's Graphics tab to uncheck the "Allow the window manager to control the windows" checkbox)
- - [ ] Figure out why VARA's CPU gauge isn't working.
+ - [ ] Work with the Wine team to [figure out why VARA's CPU gauge isn't working](https://forum.winehq.org/viewtopic.php?f=8&t=34987).
  - [ ] Add pdhNT4 to [winetricks](https://github.com/Winetricks/winetricks) to streamline this installer.

 ## Distribution